How to use MacBook clamshell mode

 What is clamshell mode on Mac?

 Many Mac users know they can connect their MacBook to an external display for better graphics.
 This is helpful for gaming, photo editing, and other visual tasks.
 You can also use an external monitor while your MacBook's lid is closed.
-This feature is called clamshell mode.
+This feature is called clamshell mode, aka closed-display mode.

 Clamshell mode lets you use an external monitor without having your MacBook's smaller screen in the way.
 This is especially useful if your MacBook's display is not working.
 Just plug in your MacBook and connect it to an external monitor.
 You will see your documents, photos, and web browser on the new screen, and you can close your laptop's lid while you work.